Uninen/html-tailwind-boilerplate/README.md

-# HTML Boilerplate With Tailwind CSS
+# HTML Boilerplate With Tailwind CSS + Vite HMR

 Sometimes you just need to get that one HTML page online, fast.